asa-ssc/minisymp2024/pages/jamboree.md

 permalink: /jamboree/
 ---

-Details to come.
+Data jamboree is a party of different computing tools solving the same data science problems.

 <!--

-Data jamboree is a party of different computing tools solving the same data science problems.
 The [NYC Open Data of 311 Service Requests](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9) contains all 311 requests of NYC from 2010 to present.
 We consider a subset, requests created between 00:00:00 01/15/2023 and 24:00:00 01/21/2023, downloaded